-By the end of the course, the learner is expected to demonstrate the professional standards required of a BCAB Level 1 Stand Up Paddleboard Instructor.
+By the end of the course the learner is expected to demonstrate the professional standards required of a Paddlesport Instructor.

-Ass Sessment Criteria Key Content Assessment Method learner will demonstrate achievement nis learning outcome by: The learner: 1.1 upholding the reputation and standing of the profession and the sport; Appeared: clean, dressed appropriately; punctual; calm; to follow relevant codes of conduct; as a positive role model.
-Formative Assessment, including: • Self-Assessment. • Peer-Assessment. • Assessor observation and professional discussion.
-1.2 working as part of a team to facilitate paddlesport activity; Worked as part of a team, preparing for and clearing up the practical sessions.
-Showed a professional approach to how they treated others (polite, helpful, supportive, attentive, respectful, equitable).
+Ass essment Criteria Key Content Assessment Method learner will demonstrate achievement of this learning ome by: The learner: 1.1 upholding the reputation and standing of the profession and the sport; Appeared: clean, dressed appropriately; punctual; calm; to follow relevant codes of conduct; as a positive role model.
+Formative Assessment, including: Self- Assessment.
+Peer- Assessment.
+Assessor 1.2 working as part of a team to facilitate paddlesport activity; Worked as part of a team preparing for and clearing up the practical sessions.
+Showed a professional approach to how they treated others (polite, helpful, supportive, attentive, respectful, equitable). observation and professional discussion.

 Stimulated the trust and respect of others.
 Was generally cheerful.
 Used clear and effective communication.
 1.3 selecting behaviour that avoids causing a negative impact on the environment and other users; Avoided/minimised litter and erosion.
 Avoided causing distress to wildlife and other users through sensitive site selection, use of shared bank areas, and noise levels.
 Followed relevant codes of conduct.
 1.4 actively engaging in their own learning to develop their own professional skills and attributes.
-Actively engaged in all aspects of the BCAB Level 1 Stand Up Paddleboard Instructor Award course.
-Showed the motivation and curiosity to continue their personal development beyond the BCAB Level 1 Stand Up Paddleboard Instructor Award course.
+Actively engaged in all aspects of the Paddlesport Instructor course.
+Showed the motivation and curiosity to continue their personal development beyond the Paddlesport Instructor course.